ParagEkbote/bash-mastery/README.md

-# EasyML-Install
+# EasyInstall

 ## Intro

 The main motivation of this script is to reduce the bugs experienced when using huggingface libraries such as transformers and trl.

-The install_libraries.sh contains all the necessary needed for a ml project using huggingface.
+The install_libraries.sh contains the script needed for a ml project using huggingface.

 Note: The following libraries will get installed directly from their build source: